Graduate Certificate in Technology Policy

 Taken as a whole, the curriculum offered as part of the GCTP will be practical and practice-oriented, characteristics that will enhance the professional prospects of students who graduate from Berkeley with a Graduate Certificate in Technology Policy.

-Students who pursue the Graduate Certificate in Technology and Public Policy will develop analytical and professional skills that will enable them to effectively understand and evaluate emerging technology policy issues, communicate complex Technology and Public Policy issues with relevant stakeholders, and support the development of evidence-based policymaking.
-The skills developed through the Graduate Certificate in Technology and Public Policy will be foundational in addressing the increasing demand for effective multidisciplinary collaboration between practitioners in science, technology, and policy.
+Students who pursue the Graduate Certificate in Technology Policy will develop analytical and professional skills that will enable them to effectively understand and evaluate emerging technology policy issues, communicate complex Technology Policy issues with relevant stakeholders, and support the development of evidence-based policymaking.
+The skills developed through the Graduate Certificate in Technology Policy will be foundational in addressing the increasing demand for effective multidisciplinary collaboration between practitioners in science, technology, and policy.

 Eligibility and Requirements

-In order to earn the Graduate Certificate in Technology and Public Policy, you must:
+In order to earn the Graduate Certificate in Technology Policy, you must:

 1. Be currently enrolled in a UC Berkeley graduate program, and